Calling a Sample External Object (RPG)

 Prior to creating an External Object, you must first decide what the purpose of the object will be.
 As discussed above, the purpose of this External Object is to automatically delete all records from an Order Detail table as soon as the parent record is deleted from the Order Header table.
 The source code needed to create this object can be found below in two parts:

 As you will notice from the code, the CL code will be run first.
 This code will set the appropriate library list, then automatically call the RPG program.
 The RPG program will then delete records from the child table based on the parameter passed to it.

 Note: Because the RPG program will only be called through the CL program, it is only necessary to register the CL program to m-Power, not the RPG program.

 The source code provided above still needs to be compiled.
 For the sake of this documentation, the CL and RPG code will be located in MRCWORKLIB/RPGLESRC and the files will be named DELDETAILC and DELDETAIL, respectively.

 Registering your CL/RPG External Object to m-Power

 Once the main program is registered, you will next need to register the necessary parameters.
-Find the program you just registered and click the "View Parms" button.
-Click the "Create New Parameter" button, then enter in a Parameter Description that will only be visible to fellow developers.
+Find the program you just registered and click the "Parameters" icon.
+Click the "Create Parm" button, then enter in a Parameter Description that will only be visible to fellow developers.
 Lastly, enter in the parameter length as specified in the CL object.
 Remember, to map this parameter to your application, you will need a field that has matching attributes.
 Mark "Yes" for "Required Field".
 Then press "Accept".
 When complete, your screen should resemble the screenshot listed below: